 - Members of the College Hearing Panel may ask questions of all witnesses and require other employees whose testimony may be relevant to attend as the Hearing Panel’s witnesses.

-- The rules of evidence shall not apply and the Chair may exclude evidence that the chair determines is irrelevant, immaterial or unduly repetitive.
+- The rules of evidence shall not apply and the Chair may exclude evidence that they determine is irrelevant, immaterial or unduly repetitive.

 - The hearing shall be closed to the public.